-Note: If this is a rule you fear you won’t remember, then use a list whose items do not contain commas.
-Save the details for a separate sentence (or paragraph) on each of your list items:
+Note: If this is a rule you worry you won’t remember, then save the details for later discussion and use a list whose items do not contain commas:

-The final three WWI service members were a U. S. Army ambulance driver named Frank Buckles, a Royal Navy veteran named Claude Choules, and Florence Green.
+The final three WWI service members were a U. S. Army ambulance driver named Frank Buckles, a Royal Navy veteran named Claude Choules, and WRAF volunteer Florence Green.

-Most often used: Semicolons separate an independent clause from one that begins with a subordinating conjunction.
+Most often used: Semicolons are most often used to separate an independent clause from one that begins with a subordinating conjunction.
 It looks like this:

 Marham Royal Air Force Base had planned to send a delegation to celebrate Ms. Green’s birthday; instead, they provided a bugler and a Union Jack for her funeral.